man207/NPDAtoCFG/README.md

 # npdatocfg

-Source files are at: resources/app
+Source files are at: resources/app (to use with npm start)

-to open the app: download this rep and open npda2cfg.exe
+to open the app: download this rep and open npda2cfg.exe(python3 is required)

 ### Used Libraries:
 - vis.js for graph input